How to register for the SQE1 and SQE2 assessments.

 If you're happy with the proposal, you will accept it through your candidate account.

-Your agreed adjustments will be confirmed in writing and arranged for the day(s) of your assessment.
+Your agreed adjustments will be confirmed in your candidate portal and arranged for the day(s) of your assessment.

 If you're unable to use the online registration, reasonable adjustments and booking system due to your disability or condition, you can contact us directly: